jsmoriss/jsm-user-locale/README.md

 <p>Add a "Select Locale" menu item for users in the WordPress back-end (admin) and front-end toolbar menus.</p>

-<p>Allow users to easily change their preferred locale (language) instead of having to update their profile page.</p>
+<p>Allow users to easily change their preferred locale / language instead of having to update their profile page.</p>

-<p>The default WordPress behavior is to apply the user locale (language) preference to the back-end only &mdash; this plugin extends the user locale (language) preference to the front-end webpage as well.</p>
+<p>The default WordPress behavior is to apply the user locale / language preference to the back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.</p>

 <blockquote>
 <p>There are no settings to update or adjust &mdash; simply install and activate the plugin.</p>